-

 Negligence

-Please see our separate note on negligence.
+Please see our note on serious professional misconduct and negligence explained.

 PIC